 Batman: Arkham Asylum Mac Review

-It’s rare in this current climate of games when I’m actually compelled to finish a game, let alone replay it on numerous occasions like I have Batman Arkham Asylum.
-Upon examining what’s drawn me back on numerous occasions, I have come to the conclusion it is because of the story, gameplay and atmosphere.
+It’s rare in this current climate of games when I'm actually compelled to finish a game, let alone replay it on numerous occasions like I have with Batman Arkham Asylum's Mac version.
+Upon examining what’s drawn me back on numerous occasions, I have come to the conclusion it is because of the story, gameplay, and atmosphere.

 The boss battles are poorly implemented in my opinion.
-Your forced into the same actions time and time again.
-A well timed bat-a-rang to the face, dodge then attack.
+You're forced into the same actions time and time again.
+A well-timed bat-a-rang to the face, dodge then attack.
 This becomes repetitive and tedious towards the end.
 This is such a crying shame as the rest of the game is first class.

 Finally, the upgrade system.
 As you venture through the Asylum, you gain XP which can then be used to purchase upgrades from the Wayne Tech division of Wayne Enterprises.
 These upgrades allow you to upgrade Batman's offensive/defensive arsenal as well as adding new combat abilities.
 It's not the most innovative system nor is anything groundbreaking, but it serves its purpose and those extra gadgets and extra armor really come in handy later in the game.